scooter99boston/bbu-gf/docs/gf_info/masterdoc.md

 ## Version Control

 * **Version**: 0.2
-* **BoD Approval Date**: TBD
+* **Governing Board Approval Date**: TBD
-* **Comments**: Ratification of the BBU-GF will take place upon the formation of the BoD (at first meeting).
+* **Comments**: Ratification of the BBU-GF will take place upon the formation of the Governing Board (at first meeting).
 * **Status**: BBU Governance Framework Working Group is currently developing the BBU-GF.

 ## Acknowledgements
-​This document was produced on behalf of the BBU Board of Directors by the BBU Governance Framework Working Group.
+​This document was produced on behalf of the BBU Governing Board by the BBU Governance Framework Working Group.

 ## Introduction
 The purpose of the Bedrock Business Utility is to provide a decentralized global public utility for trusted commerce.